 Indeed, the past few years have seen growth in demand for PMP training by technology industry players including network engineers and programmers, hoping to carve out their niche or push their IT project management careers forward.

 Standing out in the jobs market is especially true if you are looking to land a technology industry position in states like Virginia, Maryland and Washington DC which have well-evolved tech sectors.
 In such cases, you need to prove to a potential employer that you have distinct skills that make you stand out from the rest.
-Showing you can initiate and see projects through to the end gives you a competitive edge at interview time.
+When you get PMP certified it shows that you can initiate and see projects through to the end gives you a competitive edge at interview time.

 2. Grounds your person and professionalism